 After the new packages have been downloaded and installed, it will prompt the user to remove all the obsolete packages.
 Click the Remove button to install the removal process.

 Finally, you’ll see the option to restart the system.
 At this point, your system upgrade to Ubuntu 20.04 “Beta” is done.
 Click the Restart Now button to restart the system into Ubuntu 20.04.

 As your Ubuntu 20.04 boots for the first time, you will notice a new boot screen with the vendor logo along with the Ubuntu logo and then the new login screen.

 There you have it!
 Your new Ubuntu Focal Fossa is here with the updated Yaru theme and pack of icons.

-As you know it is a Beta release, so expect some bugs and glitches.
-So far I am using it in a virtual machine and I find it pretty stable.
+As you know, it is a Beta release, so expect some bugs and glitches.
+So far, I am using it in a virtual machine, and I find it pretty stable.
 Still, I am not going to install it on my main system.
-The stable version is not too far from the release so you will receive frequent updates after you upgrade to Ubuntu 20.04 “Beta” till the final release.
+The stable version is not too far from the release, so you will receive frequent updates after upgrading to Ubuntu 20.04 “Beta” until the final release.